UNCLASSIFIED (U)

 b.
 Department organizations developing software and systems for use abroad must include AIS security awareness training and familiarization with Department policies and procedures for personnel involved in the process.

 c.
-IRM/FO/ITI/SI will provide mainframe AIS security utility software training to mainframe ISSOs.
-When necessary, IRM/FO/ITI/SI will also provide this training to mainframe end users.
+DT/FO/ITI/SI will provide mainframe AIS security utility software training to mainframe ISSOs.
+When necessary, DT/FO/ITI/SI will also provide this training to mainframe end users.

 d.
 Domestically, the ISSO, and abroad, the RSO, in conjunction with the ISSO, the data center manager, and the system manager, must ensure that all personnel with access to systems have received site-specific AIS security training.